Sylius/MolliePlugin/UPGRADE-2.0.md

    )
    ```

-   The constructor of `Sylius\MolliePlugin\Controller\Admin\GeneratePaymentlinkAction` has been changed:
+   The constructor of `Sylius\MolliePlugin\Controller\Admin\GeneratePaymentLinkAction` has been changed:

    ```diff
    public function __construct(